 Basic financial services are more expensive and exclusive than they need to be.
 If we can strip digital finance down into a lightweight, near-free service, we can offer it to everybody, including those currently excluded from the sector.

 Approximately half of the adult world does not have a bank account.
 Billions rely on cash and informal credit arrangements to manage their finance, arrangements which tend to be slow, expensive, and unreliable.
 Given that we are finally making progress on the basic challenges in development, such as those in the Millennium Development Goals, it is not unreasonable to put some focus on second-order obstacles like connectivity, energy, and banking.
-Interestingly the Gates Foundation, which has long focused on public health, sanitation, and education, signalled this month it was shifting some of its focus to financial inclusion.
+Interestingly the Gates Foundation, which has long focused on public health, sanitation, and education, signaled this month it was shifting some of its focus to financial inclusion.

 So how bad is it?
 Access to banking is minimal in large parts of sub-Saharan Africa, the Middle East, and Central Asia.
-Many middle-income countries also fare poorly, according to the World Bank four fifths of Indonesians, two thirds of Indians, and one third of Chinese have no formal banking services.
+Many middle-income countries also fare poorly, according to the World Bank four-fifths of Indonesians, two thirds of Indians, and one third of Chinese have no formal banking services.